HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 TypeError: '>=' not supported between instances of 'str' and 'int'
 ```

 and at this time, if we try to delete the file `pi_digits.txt`, a Windows error will occur, “The action cannot be completed because the file is open in Python”.
-It’s easy to understand, because Python didn’t execute `file_object.close()`.
+It’s easy to understand because Python didn’t execute `file_object.close()`.
 If we want to delete the file successfully, we should run `file_object.close()` again.

 On the other hand, by `with` keyword we have following code snippet to do the same work: